ElenaD25/Update_using_Json/ReadMe.md

 Because we had a few tables that required this operation, i thought about doing a dynamic stored procedure (i used dynamic sql) where we can provide the following info: - schema name - table name - condition (to avoid disaster :) ) - json

 ## How it was made 🎥
-first i started to create the stored procedure by giving it a name and declaring the params i declared the variables that will be used in the cursor and also the variable that will contain the final statement i did some checks on schema name, table name and condition i started composing the cursor that goes through the json and, step by step, i added to the @sql variable the columns and the values needed for the update
+First i started to create the stored procedure by giving it a name and declaring the params i declared the variables that will be used in the cursor and also the variable that will contain the final statement i did some checks on schema name, table name and condition i started composing the cursor that goes through the json and, step by step, i added to the @sql variable the columns and the values needed for the update